Buhari condemns attacks on policemen, minorities in Abia, Enugu, Imo, others

 From Juliana Taiwo-Obalonye, Abuja

-According to a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, Buhari said incidents of ritual killings, hate crimes, and killing of law enforcement officers are aberrations.
+According to a statement by Senior Special Assistant to the President on Media and Publicity, Garba Shehu, Buhari described incidents of ritual killings, hate crimes, and killing of law enforcement officers as aberrations.

-The President, while expressing the sympathy of the nation to families of all the victims, urged law enforcement agencies, state governments, local authorities, community and religious leaders to take all lawful actions to prevent further incidents of this nature, and to put in place measures against the normalization of these primitive acts, hate crimes and acts of terror.
+The president, while expressing the sympathy of the nation to families of all the victims, urged law enforcement agencies, state governments, local authorities, community and religious leaders to take all lawful actions to prevent further incidents of such nature, and to put in place measures against the normalisation of primitive acts, hate crimes and acts of terror.

-According to President Buhari, “killings in the name of rituals, political agitation and tribal hatred are not in keeping with the tenets of our religions and of the civilized and enlightened cultures we are all claiming to be”, adding that “no person has the right to take the law in his or her own hands.”
+President Buhari added: “Killings in the name of rituals, political agitation and tribal hatred are not in keeping with the tenets of our religions and of the civilised and enlightened cultures we are all claiming to be.
+No person has the right to take the law in his or her own hands.”

-He reemphasized the need for all Nigerians to be their brother’s keeper and should see an attack, be it verbal or physical on anyone, as an attack on the very essence that keeps us as a nation.
+He reemphasised the need for Nigerians to be their brother’s keeper and see an attack, be it verbal or physical on anyone, “as an attack on the very essence that keeps us as a nation.”

-Meanwhile, President Buhari has commended the government of Abia State for the actions it has so far taken on the incident a few days ago against traders at the New Cattle Market, in Ukwa Local Government Area of the state and appealed for calm.
-He also expressed his sympathies to the families of those killed and suffered loss of property following the attacks.
+Meanwhile, President Buhari has commended the government of Abia State for the actions it has, so far, taken on the incident a few days ago against traders at the New Cattle Market, in Ukwa Local Government Area of the state and appealed for calm.
+He also expressed his sympathies to the families of those killed and those who suffered loss of property following the attacks.

 Leave a Reply